-All data are provided to a trained team of evaluators who are members of the Board of Institutional Reviewers and these evaluators determine whether the standards are met and make an accreditation recommendation for the Committee on Accreditation.
+All data are provided to a trained team of evaluators who are members of the Board of Institutional Reviewers and these evaluators determine whether the standards are met and determine an accreditation recommendation for the Committee on Accreditation.
 Site visits include in-depth interviews of graduates, candidates, employers, and program faculty and administrators.
-In addition to determining whether standards are met, the purpose of the site visit is to evaluate the extent to which the program is effectively implemented.
+The purpose of the site visit is to determine whether standards are met and to what extent the program is effectively implemented.

-The Commission is assisted in the implementation of the accreditation system by the Committee on Accreditation (COA).
+The Commission is assisted in the implementation of the accreditation system by the Committee on Accreditation.
 This body is comprised of twelve members of the education community - six from postsecondary education and six K-12 practitioners.
 While the Commission sets policy for accreditation, the COA implements the accreditation system and makes accreditation decisions for institutions offering educator preparation in California.
-Further, the success of the accreditation system also depends on the commitment of hundreds of experts in the field - those who have a role in preparing educators and practitioners themselves - who are trained and calibrated to review program documents and conduct site visits as members of the Board of Institutional Reviewers.
+Further, the success of the accreditation system also depends on the commitment of hundreds of experts in the field - those who have a role in preparing educators and practitioners themselves - who are trained and calibrated to serve as reviewers for document review and for site visits.